Gareth Owen (sound designer): Technical achievements

-Owen is a co-founder of the software house Show Control Ltd, a company specialising in the coding and development of dedicated theatrical show control systems.
+Business ventures

 Owen is co-founder and CCO of audio hardware manufacturer Fourier Audio, where he is "working to redefine the future of pro audio".
+In 2023, he and his co-founders Henry Harrod and Peter Bridgman sold Fourier Audio to live mixing desk manufacturer DiGiCo for an undisclosed multi-million pound sum.
+From this springboard they went on to release the transform.engine, a revolutionary VST plugin host, designed exclusively for the live environment, which won the PLASA Innovation Award.

+Owen is also a co-founder of the software house Show Control Ltd, a company specialising in the coding and development of dedicated theatrical show control systems.
+There is little information available regarding this endeavour beyond a list of the developed software on Owen's website.

 Other endeavours

 In 2009, Owen joined a steering committee that eventually formed the Association of Sound Designers where he served as a committee member for the maximum term of five years, from 2012 to 2018.

-In 2022, Owen was presented with an Honorary Doctorate from the University of Salford.
+In 2022, Owen was presented with an Honorary Doctorate from the University of Salford, for pushing the boundaries of modern sound design techniques, particularly in the field of spatial audio and musical theatre sound design.

+2024 saw Owen collaborate with "pioneer of modern sound design" Martin Levan to present a series of lectures on sound design at London's PLASA show.